-Learn from the best - The following are 20 quotes/tips every aspiring artists should hold on to.
+Learn from the best - The following are 20 quotes/tips every aspiring artist should reference.
 Find inspiration from master artists of the past and see what they think should be a part of the creative process.

 Written by Tiffany Chaney on November 17, 2013

-Everyone seeks advice. specifically, artists have a tendency to always second guess themselves more then others.
-Insecurities and the luring question of “is this really great art?” is an ambiguous and extremely difficult questions to carry around in one’s gut.
+Everyone seeks advice.
+Artists have a tendency to always second guess themselves more then others.
+Insecurities and the luring question of “is this really great art?” are an ambiguous and extremely difficult questions to carry around in one’s gut.

 The good news is that you are not alone.
-Artists have been faced with this question from the dawn of art itself.
+Artists have been faced with such concerns from the dawn of art itself.
 The great ones often spoke of the art process and what makes their art so very special.

 The following is a collection of artist inspiring quotes.
 Think of them as tips to help you get into the artist mindset and hopefully it will make you a better artist and a more confident one.
-Know in your heart that what you have created is nothing less than a masterpiece that hopefully one day will adorn the walls of the world’s greatest art museums:
+Know in your heart that what you have created is nothing less than a masterpiece.
+It is a fantastic dream that one day this work will adorn the walls of the world’s greatest art museums:

 - “To create one’s own world takes courage.” -Georgia O’Keeffe